csci5117s24/DeluluTechShare/README.md

     });
 ```

-Then, include the "map.current.addSource" method in the "map.current.on('load', () => {});".
+Then, include the `map.current.addSource` method in the `map.current.on('load', () => {});`.
 Change the data property if you have a URL of geographic data.
 The example below is a global earthquake dataset in "point" format.

 ```js